Hatoridev/Implement_db/README.md

 # Implement_db

-Repository with small examples of Database Administration and manipulation using SQL and Python.
+Repository with small examples of Implementing Databases using SQLite, some in conjunction with Python.

 ## How to Run